 Teacher recommendation required for enrollment.
 This course provides a review of essential topics in algebra and geometry necessary for success on the MCAS exam.
-Emphasis is placed on
+Emphasis is placed on test-taking skills as well as reading and writing skills.
+Every effort is made to tailor the course to the individual needs of the students, based on previous MCAS results.

-TBD Math Credit Recovery Semester Grades 10, 11, 12 Credits TBD Prerequisite: Teacher Recommendation and Department Head Approval.
+3907 Math Credit Recovery Semester Grades 10, 11, 12 Credits TBD

+Prerequisite: Teacher Recommendation and Department Head Approval.
 Algebra I, Geometry, and Algebra II students, whose skill levels fall below proficient, will be required to take this course to earn credit toward their mathematics courses.
 Students who have a 40 average or higher may take this course for Mathematics credit recovery in conjunction with their regular Mathematics course.
 This course is designed to strengthen specific skills in alignment with Algebra I, Geometry, or Algebra II courses.
 Students will explore strategies which enrich their skills and prepare them for upper-level high school courses, college, standardized tests, and post-secondary mathematical applications.
 Guidance counselors will place students appropriately with department head final approval.